 I'm 4 months pregnant and sometimes enjoy food and drinks that are artificially sweetened.
-But could I be causing harm to my baby?
+But could those be harmful to my baby?

 There has been some controversy and debate about the safety of artificial sweeteners, especially aspartame and saccharin, but most health care professionals believe they're safe when used in moderation.